Motor racing-Verstappen beats Hamilton to French GP pole | Sports-Games

 - France

-- Formula One championship leader Max Verstappen put on a blinding display in Saturday's qualifying to seize pole position for the French Grand Prix ahead of title rival Lewis Hamilton.
+Formula One championship leader Max Verstappen lifted himself into a league of his own as he beat title rival Lewis Hamilton to pole position with a blinding lap in qualifying for the French Grand Prix.

-The 23-year-old lapped the 5.8-kilometre long Paul Ricard circuit in one minute 29.990 seconds in his Red Bull, 0.258 seconds clear of Mercedes' Hamilton, who trails Verstappen by four points in the overall standings and will line up alongside him on the front row.
-Valtteri Bottas in the other Mercedes was third while Sergio Perez, winner two weeks ago in Baku, was fourth for Red Bull.
+The 23-year-old, the only driver to go faster than the one minute 30 seconds mark, set the timing screens alight with a one minute 29.990-second lap around the 5.8-km Paul Ricard track.
+That was good enough to beat Hamilton by a handy 0.258 seconds, with the Mercedes driver lining up alongside the Red Bull on the front row.

-Verstappen's Saturday display, which made him the only driver to lap below the one minute, 30 second mark, earned the Dutchman his second pole of the season and fifth of his career.
-It also ended Mercedes' run of practice and qualifying dominance at the Paul Ricard track.
+Four points separate the pair in the overall standings.
+"So far it has been a really positive weekend at a track where it has been a bit difficult for us," said Verstappen after taking his second pole position of the season and the fifth of his career.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)